alphagov/gds-tech-learning-pathway/career-path/competencies/taking-the-lead-in-a-pair-situation.md

 ### The developers role

-Pair programming is an important practice for improving the rate at which development teams can deliver valuable high quality software.
+Pair programming is an important practice for delivering valuable, high quality software.

-When practiced effectively, it has a number of specific benefits:
+When it's done well, it has a number of benefits:

-- it helps to spread a common mental model of the design of the software
+- it helps to spread a knowledge of the code and software design around the team
-- it improves the flow of work by increasing the speed of flow and reducing work-in-progress
+- it improves the flow of work by reducing work-in-progress.
+Stories flow faster through the team, with less thrashing.

-## Elaboration of the benefits
+### A little bit of theory

 Why does having a common mental model help?
 Programming as theory building :-)